-College of Law > Academics > Experiential Learning > Legal Clinics > Asylum & Refugee > CONFIA > End of DACA response
+College of Law > Academics > Experiential Learning > Legal Clinics > Asylum & Immigration > CONFIA > End of DACA response

 On September 5, 2017, Attorney General Sessions announced that the Deferred Action for Childhood Arrivals (DACA) program will be rescinded.
 The Department of Homeland Security has issued a memorandum and launched a “Frequently Asked Questions” page detailing the process of rescission.

 Your current DACA gr ant and employment authorization remain valid until the date of expiration reflected on the documents unless terminated or revoked for reason not associated with the September 5th announcement.
 No one’s DACA grant is immediately terminated.
 You will receive notice if your DACA is terminated or revoked for other reasons.
 However, you will not be able to file for renewal other than in the limited circumstances discussed below.
 Here is a brief overview of common situations that may be helpful in addressing your questions.

 If you, as of 09.05.2017 . . .